FSS/PPS 05.02 - Driving Safety Policy

 Sr. Reviewer: Director, Facilities Management

-This PPS establishes the procedures for the Driving Safety Policy for all fleet vehicle drivers at Texas State University.
+This policy and procedure statement establishes driving safety procedures for all fleet vehicle drivers at Texas State University.

-The purpose of the Driving Safety Policy is to promote safe driving and use of university vehicles.
+The purpose of this policy is to promote safe driving and use of university vehicles.

 DAILY OPERATOR RESPONSIBILITIES

-Vehicles assigned to a specific operator will be visually inspected daily and the following items checked and acted on by the operator:
+Vehicles assigned to a specific operator will be visually inspected daily, and the following items must be checked and acted on by the operator:

 oil level (bi-weekly);

 transmission fluid (bi-weekly);